 Comments: text to record some notes about the AS.
 Can use Markdown formatting.

-Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronize some of them automatically.
+Note that the best way to keep all of these properties up-to-date is to use the PeeringDB integration that can synchronise some of them automatically.